kpriyanshu2003/rest-api-tutorial/README.md

 | `PUT`        | `/users/:email` | Update details of an already existing user using their email |
 | `DELETE`     | `/users/:email` | Delete details of a user using their email                   |

-NOTE: Kindly use this for educational purpose, because adding many new users will exhaust my MongoDB storage.
+NOTE: Kindly use this for educational purposes, because adding many new users will exhaust my MongoDB storage.